dewe/mfauth/README.md

 ## mfauth

-Script for signing in to [AWS CLI](https://aws.amazon.com/cli/) with multi-factor auth with 1Password.
+Script for signing in to [AWS CLI](https://aws.amazon.com/cli/) with multi-factor authenitcation, using 1Password for generationg the MFA code.

 ### Dependencies